jupyterhub/jupyterhub-deploy-docker/README.md

    admin console.

 1. Use [docker-compose](https://docs.docker.com/compose/reference/) to build
-   the JupyterHub Docker image on the active Docker machine host:
+   the JupyterHub Docker image on the active Docker machine host by running the `make build` command:

    ```bash
    make build